lanetix/express-deep-link/README.md

   var token = req.get('X-AUTH-TOKEN');

   if(!token) {
-    next(); // instead of redirecting to login, give the deeplinking middleware a chance
+    /* instead of redirecting to login, give the
-            // to store the current request url, and THEN redirect to login via the login option }
+    *  deeplinking middleware a chance to store the
+    *  current request url, and THEN redirect to login
+    *  via the login option
+    */
+    next();
+  }

   Authentication
   .authenticate(token)
   .then(function(tokenOrWhateverAuthYields) {
-    req.user = tokenOrWhateverAuthYields; // we can now pass this in as the authentication option next();
+    // we can now pass this in as the authentication option req.user = tokenOrWhateverAuthYields;
+    next();
   })
   .error(function(e) {